(r) me with Clayton Williams, my friend and owner of Williams Fine Art.

 This was the first time that the film had been shown outdoors, and I want to thank all the wizards who mastered the technical requirements, they did such a brilliant job.
 The film looked incredible projected on an inflatable wide screen.
 It was a beautiful, warm July night, with just enough breeze to keep everyone comfortable.
 And the sound was perfect!
 As always, I enjoyed meeting so many Dixon enthusiasts and met some people who attended not knowing very much about Maynard Dixon and his remarkable art.
 Everyone was enthusiastic and happy to be able to see some of the paintings from the film in the Stewart's impressive collection of art.

 There were so many great people that I met during the evening!
 I was happy to meet Hal Cannon, the founder of the Cowboy Poetry Festival in Elko, Nevada.
 Now there's a documentary that I'd love to produce!
 It was also a pleasure to finally meet Geralyn Dreyfous, the director of the Salt Lake City Film Center.
-She is an award-winning
+She is an award-wi

 producer and a dynamic force in the Salt Lake City film scene.
 I'm very grateful for her efforts to bring this event together with the help of Diane Stewart, Clayton Williams and Donna Poulton. (right, me with Diane Stewart and Geralyn Dreyfous)